Summer in Warsaw: things to do in Warsaw in the summertime

 Most cafes and restaurants have tables outside – it’s worth using them, the summer months are the only time in Poland when you can eat outside and not get cold!;)

-It is also worth taking advantage of seasonal places in Warsaw – outdoor street food markets which gather food tracks, offering cuisines from around the world.
+It is also worth taking advantage of seasonal places in Warsaw – outdoor street food markets that gather food trucks, offering cuisines from around the world.

-And if you want to eat inside, in the cool air conditioning, Warsaw 6 food halls are a great option.
+And if you want to eat inside, Warsaw food halls are a great option in the cool air conditioning.
 They offer a wide variety of ethnic cuisines and local restaurant concepts.
-A great solution for breakfast, lunch or dinner in a group – everyone orders from a different restaurant and eats at a common table.
+An excellent solution for breakfast, lunch, or dinner in a group – everyone orders from a different restaurant and eats at a shared table.

 Seasonal outdoor street food markets in Warsaw